 - Dyed fabric appearance

-So much like with Golidlocks’ porridge, it’s important that the micronaire measurement not be too high or too low.
-For yarn manufacturing it needs to be “just right.”
-If it’s not, you can anticipate that processing will be a hassle, or that there’s a good chance you’ll end up with uneven dye shades.
-The higher micronaire fiber is desired for purified cotton.
-It is easier to purify and forms let neps during processing (small knots of fibers).
-Also the larger diameter resists bending or collapse, leaving more space between the fibers for holding liquids (increased absorbency).
-Note that purification does not change the fiber micronaire.
+When one attribute contributes to this many factors in a manufactured cotton product, it’s important that the micronaire measurement not be too high or too low; rather, it needs to be “just right.”
+If it’s not, you can anticipate that processing will be inefficient and/or problematic, and the finished product may present uneven dye shades.
+The higher micronaire fiber is desired for purified cotton, since it’s easier to purify and forms less neps during processing.
+In addition, the larger the diameter of the fiber, the more it resists bending or collapse, leaving more space between the fibers for holding liquids.
+This means increased absorbency, which is especially important in nonwoven applications for feminine care, as well as topsheets for baby diapers and adult incontinence products.
+Please note that while purification may change the color, finish, and performance attributes of field cotton, it doesn’t change the fiber micronaire.

-Most of that is cotton grown spun into yarn and micronaire values between 3.7 and 4.2 are optimum for yarn spinning, hence the premium value and the target for farmers.
-When the measurement comes in too low (too thin), the cotton is more susceptible to entangling around debris, which means too much of the good fiber will also be lost.
-When it’s too high (too thick), it also causes problems since a coarser fiber negatively affects the spinning process, as well as overall quality.
-It’s very difficult to spin “high-mike” cotton into fine yarn.
-As said above, higher micronaire is preferred for cotton purification.
+Most of the cotton classified as premium is spun into yarn; thus, farmers can target this range to receive the highest price for their crop.
+Farmers can actually target these ranges through the varieties of seed they purchase.
+Through years of research, seed varieties have what’s called an “appointed average micronaire.”
+Still, when the measurement comes in too low (too thin), the cotton is more susceptible to entangling around debris, which means too much of the good fiber will also be lost.
+When it’s too high (too thick), it also causes problems, since a coarser fiber negatively affects the spinning process, as well as overall quality.
+It’s very difficult to spin “high-mic” cotton into fine yarn.

 What Contributes to the Count?